 For missed assignments, the petition must be submitted no later than the due date for the specific assignment.
 If supporting documentation is not available at that point, the petition must be submitted by the deadline and the supporting documentation must follow within two business days.
+Students are advised to continue to work on the assignment while the petition is being processed to minimize any late submission penalties.

 For missed examinations and other mandatory course/program requirements, the petition and supporting documentation must be submitted within five business days of the missed examination or course/program requirement.
-Exception: For examinations missed during the regularly scheduled examination periods (December and April), petitions and supporting documentation must be submitted within five business days of the last day of the examination period.
+Exception: For examinations missed during the regularly scheduled examination periods (December and April), petitions and supporting documentation must be submitted on or before the last day of the examination period.
+If supporting documentation is not available by the deadline, the petition form must be submitted by the deadline and the supporting documentation must follow within three business days.